Updated September 16, 2020

 7. Make it expandable

 You never know how your business might expand, so avoid names that box you in.
-For example, FlyFishingLures.com is nice, but what if you want to sell fishing poles down the line too?
-I also recommend avoiding life-stage-specific names like AllAboutMyWildAndCrazyToddlers.com.
-(It’s good now, but they’re toddler years will be over so fast!)
+Example: FlyFishingLures.com is nice, but what if you decide to sell fishing poles later?
+I also recommend avoiding life-stage-specific names like AboutMyToddlers.com.
+It’s good now, but not so much when they’re no longer toddlers.

 8. Avoid strings of words

-If you have a wide range of interests and you also want to incorporate keywords in your domain, you might be tempted to string them all together.
+If you have a wide range of interests (you should niche down anyway) and you also want to incorporate keywords in your domain, you might be tempted to string them all together.
 I recommend against this simply because it’s confusing.
-LuresRodsLinesPoles.com is a recipe for major confusion when a visitor is trying to remember the correct order.
+Example: LuresRodsLinesPoles.com is a recipe for major confusion when a visitor is trying to remember the correct order.